 - 1. Maximize the amount of landscaped areas on site to increase the natural infiltration of rain water, with landscaping along adjacent streets and adjoining residential sites. - 2.
 Select trees and other plants that will be readily established and provide significant visual impact upon planting. - 3.
-In the landscape plan, consider finished site grades, location and heights of retaining walls, utilities, views, shade and sun angles, needs for privacy or screening, user safety, maintenance and irrigation requirements, and all other typical site planning criteria. - 4.
-Consider energy efficiency and conservation in landscape design, e.g. moderate wind, provide shade in summer, allow sunlight and daylight into buildings. - 5.
-Developments are encouraged to incorporate native, low maintenance and xeriscape (drought resistant, low water requirement) concepts in landscape plans.
+In the landscape plan, consider finished site grades, location and heights of retaining walls, utilities, views, shade and sun angles, needs for privacy or screening, user safety, maintenance and irrigation requirements, avoiding shade on areas for food growing, and all other typical site planning criteria. - 4.
+Developments are encouraged to include space for food garden spaces and spaces for food production. - 5.
+Consider energy efficiency and conservation in landscape design, e.g. moderate wind, provide shade in summer, allow sunlight and daylight into buildings.

-- 6. Select and plant native and/or drought tolerant trees and plants suitable for the local climate, using the City's "Landscape Standards and Recommended Species Guide" (as amended from time to time) as a reference. - 7.
-Developments are encouraged to incorporate species and plantings in accordance with FireSmart BC Landscaping Best Practices. - 8.
+- 6. Developments are encouraged to incorporate native, low maintenance and xeriscape (drought resistant, low water requirement) concepts in landscape plans. - 7.
+Select and plant native and/or drought tolerant trees and plants suitable for the local climate, using the City's "Landscape Standards and Recommended Species Guide" (as amended from time to time) as a reference. - 8.
+Developments are encouraged to incorporate species and plantings in accordance with FireSmart BC Landscaping Best Practices. - 9.
 Plant a uniform alignment of street trees planted along public streets at the spacing recommended by the City.
 Appropriate spacings are 15 metres along arterials, 10 metres along local and collector roads, lower spacing for smaller trees.
-If boulevard tree planting is not feasible along a street right-of-way, then tree planting along the front and exterior lot boundaries may be required at appropriate intervals. - 9.
-For street tree selection along public boulevards, use the City's "Landscape Standards and Recommended Species Guide" (as amended from time to time) as a reference. - 10.
-Visual screening in the form of solid landscaping and/or fencing may be required along some segments of a site's perimeter, particularly adjacent to residential development. - 11.
+If boulevard tree planting is not feasible along a street right-of-way, then tree planting along the front and exterior lot boundaries may be required at appropriate intervals. - 10.
+For street tree selection along public boulevards, use the City's "Landscape Standards and Recommended Species Guide" (as amended from time to time) as a reference. - 11.
+Visual screening in the form of solid landscaping and/or fencing may be required along some segments of a site's perimeter, particularly adjacent to residential development. - 12.
 Where landscaping for visual screening is required, plants selected shall be of sufficient height at maturity to provide a continuous screen not less than 2 metres in height and planted at a sufficient density to provide a hedge effect.
-Alternate screening measures such as solid fencing not less than 2 metres in height may be considered instead of or in combination with planting - 12.
+Alternate screening measures such as solid fencing not less than 2 metres in height may be considered instead of or in combination with planting - 13.
 Locate refuse and recycling container areas where they are accessible to businesses and to container pick-up trucks, screen them with an appropriate durable enclosure, and provide landscaping around the perimeter of the enclosure where possible.
 Avoid direct exposure of refuse and recycling areas to public streets.